manyducksco/borf/notes/server-rethink.md

   app/
     browser.html (browser entrypoint for vite)
     server.js (server entrypoint)
-    # code can be shared between browser and server (types, etc.)
+    # code can be shared between browser and server (types, helpers, etc.)
   static/
     # files that will be copied as-is (maybe optimized and gzipped)
   package.json